Corporate Fact Sheet

 First in a New Class of ADCs

-The company’s first ADC product ADCETRIS® (brentuximab vedotin) has been approved for two indications in more than 35 countries, including the U.S., European Union and Canada.
+The company’s first ADC product ADCETRIS® (brentuximab vedotin) is commercially available for two indications in 40 countries, including the U.S., Canada, Japan and members of the European Union.
 The approval of ADCETRIS makes it the first in a new class of ADCs.

 To expand on the ADCETRIS opportunity, we are conducting a broad clinical development program to evaluate its therapeutic potential in earlier lines of its approved indications as well as in a range of other lymphoma and non-lymphoma settings.

-Seattle Genetics is jointly developing ADCETRIS in collaboration with Millennium: The Takeda Oncology Company (Takeda).
+Seattle Genetics is jointly developing ADCETRIS in collaboration with Takeda Pharmaceutical Company.
 Under the collaboration, Seattle Genetics has full commercialization rights to ADCETRIS in the United States and Canada.
 Takeda has exclusive rights to commercialize the product candidate in all other countries.

 Advancing Our Robust ADC Pipeline

 Seattle Genetics was founded in 1998 and is headquartered in Bothell, Washington, a suburb of Seattle.
 The company completed an initial public offering in March 2001, and is traded on the Nasdaq Stock Market under the symbol SGEN.
-We have more than 550 employees throughout the United States, all with a passion for helping people living with cancer.
+We have approximately 600 employees throughout the United States, all with a passion for helping people living with cancer.